MicrosoftLearning/mslearn-postgresql/Instructions/Labs/01-exercise-explore-azure-database-postgresql.md

 1. On the **High availability** blade, you can see that the primary zone is now 2, and the standby availability zone is 1.
 You may need to refresh your browser to see the latest information.
 1. When you've completed this exercise, delete the server.

-> [!IMPORTANT]
+## Clean-up

-> The server for this lab exercise will incur charges.
+The server for this lab exercise will incur charges.
 Delete the resource group **rg-PostgreSQL_Flexi** once you've completed the exercise.
-> This will remove the server and any other resources that you have deployed in this lab exercise.
+This will remove the server and any other resources that you have deployed in this lab exercise.